PinetheApple/advanced_email_security/README.md

 fix urls in spam.csv by removing extra spaces in them (search for the urls using the regex - 'http[s]?://(?:[a-zA-Z]|[0-9]|[$-_@.&+]|[!*\(\),]|(?:%[0-9a-fA-F][0-9a-fA-F]))+')

-For SVM Training - value of C was selected by testing out three C values to find one with highest accuracy (three out of 100, 500, 1000, 1250, 2000 based on size of dataset) (the three values had very similar accuracy scores)
+For SVM Training - value of C was selected by testing out different values to find the one that had the highest accuracy